Leon County Re-Opens Certain Programs and Services in Alignment with the State Beginning June 5

 - Further information on when judicial functions resume will be provided at a later time.

 Parks and Recreation

-- OPEN: Greenways, trails, and dog parks.
+- OPEN: Greenways, trails, tennis courts, dog parks, and campgrounds.

 - Continue household hazardous waste, tires and yard debris drop off and free mulch pick-up at the Solid Waste Management Facility, 7550 Apalachee Parkway.

 - Restaurants may allow bar-top seating with appropriate social distancing.
 Restaurant may still operate at 50 percent capacity.

 - Bars and pubs may operate at 50 percent capacity inside and full capacity outside with appropriate social distancing.